Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 ## Ab-initio SIESTA-4.1b Molecular Dynamics on Parallel or/and Vector Machines ##

-As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/.
-This page is discussed on the vector-parallel SIESTA code.
+As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown.
+This page is discussed on the parallel and vector-parallel SIESTA codes.

 ### Generic Parallel SIESTA Code ###